 Regarding this Compendium, the headings under each college listed are self-explanatory, beginning with Requirements for Admission.
 This section indicates which high school course units are required (where years are required instead of units, it is indicated so), which assessment tests are required, and the deadline dates for applying for admission.
 Remember these are "deadlines."
 You should not wait until the last day to apply!

-The summer after your junior year is an ideal time to start taking tests and applying at various colleges and universities, both for admission as well as financial aid.
+The summer after your junior year is an ideal time to take tests and begin the process of applying to various colleges and universities, for admission as well as financial aid.

-The next section lists tuition and fees and lump-sum totals of what it will cost you during an academic (9 months) year at the college, unless otherwise specified.
-"Tuition and Fees" includes approximate tuition for a 12-16 hour semester course load and required fees.
-"Resident Budgets" include tuition and fees, room and board on campus, books and supplies, transportation, and estimated personal expenses.
-"Commuting Budgets" include the foregoing, except that room and board is an estimated allowance for such costs as living at home (or in an off-campus apartment - if indicated).
-"Commuting Budgets" usually include transportation costs between home and school, and these budgets should be used only if you intend to live at home during the academic year.
+The next section lists tuition and fees and estimated lump-sum totals of what it will cost you during an academic (9 months) year at the college, unless otherwise specified.
+Amounts listed for "Tuition and Fees" are for two 15 hour semester course loads.
+"Resident Budgets" (On-Campus), include tuition and fees, room and board for on-campus housing, and estimated cost for books, supplies, transportation, and personal expenses.
+"Commuting Budget" include the foregoing, except room and board is an estimated allowance for such costs as living in off-campus housing or living at home with parents, if indicated.
+The "Commuting Budgets" should also include additional transportation costs between home and school, and should be used only if you do not intend to live in on-campus housing during the academic year.

 The third section indicates which financial aids are available to you at each college.
 Generally, each institution has its own application form for requesting financial aid.
 This form must be obtained from the Financial Aid Officer at the college you wish to attend.
 Write to him/her and request the application for financial aid.
 Some forms are long and involved.
 You should allow enough time to gather the information requested on the form, complete the form, and return it well in advance of the deadline date.